-Rod Gould has taught at USC’s Price School of Public Policy, San Francisco State University and California State University Long Beach in the MPA programs and served as city manager in residence at Stanford, Pepperdine, USC, Cornell, and Berkeley.
+Rod Gould has taught at USC’s Price School of Public Policy, San Francisco State University and California State University Long Beach in the MPA programs and the Stanford Local Government Institute and has served as city manager in residence at Stanford, Pepperdine, USC, Cornell, and Berkeley.

 He authors articles for professional publications, lectures at graduate schools, speaks at conferences, provides professional training and consultation, mentors young professionals and has been honored by his peers and various organizations over the years.

 Prior to city management, Rod worked as a management consultant for a Big Eight firm and the Boston Housing Authority, served as a VISTA volunteer in the Mission District in San Francisco and worked several summers in Washington, D.C. in the Secretary’s Office of HHS and HEW.

 Rod Gould studied public management and finance in graduate school at Harvard University and political science and economics in college at Yale.

 He and his spouse Rosaline live in Larkspur, California and have two grown children.